forcedotcom/DeskMobileSDK-iOS/README.md

 `[DKSession newTopicsViewController]`

+You’ll probably want to set yourself as the `DKTopicsViewControllerDelegate` and use a `DKArticleDetailViewController` to show the article.
+Please refer to the `DeskKitExample` app for an example of how to hook up these two view controllers.

 ## Presenting Contact Us options
 The `DeskKitExample` app also demonstrates one way to present a “Contact Us” action sheet. `DSSession` has a class method to create a pre-configured `UIAlertController` that allows a user to choose whether to email you or call you by phone, depending on which settings you have enabled below.
 This controller can be instantiated like so: